Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Introduction

 \subsection{Notation on marked surfaces and their triangulations}

 A \emph{marked surface} $(\Sigma,\bM)$ is a compact oriented surface $\Sigma$ with boundary equipped with a fixed non-empty finite set $\mathbb{M} \subset \Sigma$ of \emph{marked points}.
 When the choice of $\bM$ is clear from the context, we simply denote a marked surface by $\Sigma$.
 A marked point is called a \emph{puncture} if it lies in the interior of $\Sigma$, and a \emph{special point} otherwise.
-In this paper we assume that there are no punctures, and hence $\mathbb{M} \subset \partial \Sigma$.
-Moreover, assume the following conditions: \begin{enumerate} \item Each boundary component has at least one marked point. \item $n(\Sigma):=-3\chi(\Sigma)+2|\mathbb{M}|>0$, and $\Sigma$ is not a disk with two special points (a biangle). \end{enumerate} These conditions ensure that the marked surface $\Sigma$ has an ideal triangulation, that is, the isotopy class of a collection $\Delta$ of simple arcs connecting marked points whose interiors are mutually disjoint, which decomposes $\Sigma$ into triangles.
-The number $n(\Sigma)$ gives the number of edges of any ideal triangulation $\Delta$.
+In this paper, we assume that there are no punctures, and hence $\mathbb{M} \subset \partial \Sigma$.
+We say that such a marked surface is \emph{unpunctured}.
+Moreover, assume the following conditions: \begin{enumerate} \item Each boundary component has at least one marked point. \item $n(\Sigma):=-2\chi(\Sigma)+|\mathbb{M}|>0$. \end{enumerate} These conditions ensure that the marked surface $\Sigma$ has an ideal triangulation, that is, the isotopy class of a collection $\Delta$ of simple arcs connecting marked points whose interiors are mutually disjoint, which decomposes $\Sigma$ into triangles.
+The number $n(\Sigma)$ gives the number of triangles of any ideal triangulation $\Delta$.
 We call a connected component of the punctured boundary $\partial^\times \Sigma:=\partial\Sigma\setminus \mathbb{M}$ a \emph{boundary interval}, and denote by $\mathbb{B}$ the set of boundary intervals.
 Each boundary interval belongs to any ideal triangulation $\Delta$.
 We call an edge of $\Delta$ an \emph{interior edge} if it is not a boundary interval.
 Denote the set of edges (resp. interior edges, triangles) of $\Delta$ by $e(\Delta)$ (resp. $e_\interior(\Delta)$, $t(\Delta)$).

 It is sometimes useful to equip $\Delta$ with two distinguished points on the interior of each edge and one point in the interior of each triangle: see \cref{fig:sl3_triangulation}.
 The set of such points is denoted by $I(\Delta)=I_{\mathfrak{sl}_3}(\Delta)$.\footnote{This is the set of vertices of the $3$-triangulation \cite{FG03} associated with $\Delta$.} We refer to an ideal triangulation equipped with such collection of points as an \emph{$\mathfrak{sl}_3$-triangulation}.
 Let $I^{\mathrm{edge}}(\Delta)$ (resp. $I^{\mathrm{tri}}(\Delta)$) denote the set of points on edges (resp. faces of triangles) so that $I(\Delta)=I^{\mathrm{edge}}(\Delta) \sqcup I^{\mathrm{tri}}(\Delta)$, where we have a canonical identification $I^{\mathrm{tri}}(\Delta)=t(\Delta)$.
 For $k \in I^\mathrm{edge}(\Delta)$, let $k^\mathrm{op}$ denote the other point on the same edge.
 Let $I(\Delta)_\f \subset I^\mathrm{edge}(\Delta)$ be the subset consisting of the points on the boundary of $\Sigma$, and let $I(\Delta)_\uf:=I(\Delta) \setminus I(\Delta)_\f$.